Wurud/frontend-nanodegree-feedreader/README.md

 ##Getting started

-* Download or clone the project > open the index file to check Jasmine test cases.
+* Download or clone the project > open the index file to check Jasmine test cases at the end of the page.
 * Check jasmine > spec > feedreader.js for more details.